olivia-bloskey/olivia-bloskey/README.md

 ## Hi there 👋
 My pronouns are she/her.

-Ask me about art history and libraries!
+I'm currently studying Library and Information Science.
+Ask me about Art History and libraries!
 They are 2 things I am very passionate about.
-I'm currently studying Library and Information Science.
 <!--
 **olivia-bloskey/olivia-bloskey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.